mtripg6666tdr/eris-command-resolver/README.md

+# :warning: This library is no longer supported.
+See [#15](https://github.com/mtripg6666tdr/eris-command-resolver/issues/15) for more information.

 > Note: this package is mainly for my own use, but it might be useful if you use as needed

 # eris-command-resolver